rosettatype/design-regression/_posts/2021-05-18-exploring-disfluency-are-designers-too-sensitive-to-harder-to-read-typefaces.md

 ![Example screen of the lexical decision task using Arial (Task 1)](/assets/2021-05-18-exploring-disfluency-are-designers-too-sensitive-to-harder-to-read-typefaces/study-screenshot_task-1.png){: .browser}

-<figcaption><strong>Figure 1:</strong> example screen of the lexical decision task using Arial (Task 1)</figcaption>
+<figcaption id="fig:example-lexical"><strong>Figure 1:</strong> Example screen of the lexical decision task using Arial (Task 1)</figcaption>

 ### Intervening questionnaire

-In between the first and second task they are asked to make two judgments (see Figure 2).
+In between the first and second task they are asked to make two judgments (see [Figure 2](#fig:judgements)).
 The first is how well they remembered the items on a scale from 0 (I do not remember any) to 100 (I can remember everything).
 We refer to this as a Judgment of Memory [(JoM).](#sn:jom) The second is a Judgment of Legibility (JoL) of the font used in the lexical decision task, using the scale:

 - very easy to read
 - easy to read